What is ANCOVA?

 Power and Precision Increases

 Individual differences in academic ability can significantly impact the outcome.
-In fact, even within a single teaching method group, there can be a substantial variation in participants’ skills.
+In fact, even within a single teaching method group, there can be substantial variation in participants’ skills.
 This unexplained variation (error) can obscure the true impact of each method.

 By including pretest scores as a covariate in the ANCOVA model, it can adjust for the initial skill level of each participant.
 This adjustment allows for a clearer and more accurate understanding of whether a participant’s success on the final test was due to the teaching method or their preexisting ability.